Frequently Asked Questions

 Can any member ask for help?

-The CIOB Benevolent Fund is accessible to all past or present CIOB members and their dependants worldwide.
+The CIOB Benevolent Fund is accessible to all past and present CIOB Members and their dependent families.

-What kind of problems can the fund help with?
+What kind of problems can the fund provide financial help with?

 What does the fund not help with?